Last updated on December 13th, 2022

 - A 6-12 percent booking charge from the guest o A security fee and a cleaning fee may be required.

-You should think about your neighbours before becoming an Airbnb host in Malaysia.
+You should think about your neighbors before becoming an Airbnb host in Malaysia.
 You can get into a lot of trouble if you have a noisy or rowdy Airbnb guest.

 In Malaysia, becoming an Airbnb host is similar to beginning any other business.
 You must have the motivation and desire to succeed, as well as the willingness to put in the effort.
-All of this, together with careful preparation and research, will ensure a good start to your firm.
-You’ll need time to become an Airbnb host because you’ll need to manage your bookings, respond to potential guests, meet with guests to hand over the keys, keep the property clean and supplies ready according to whatever amenities you’re offering, handle maintenance issues, and coordinate with and be available for your guests at all hours of the day if they have any issues.
+All of this, together with careful preparation and research, will ensure a good start for your firm.
+You’ll need time to become an Airbnb host because you’ll need to manage your bookings, respond to potential guests, meet with guests to hand over the keys, keep the property clean, prepare the supplies ready according to the amenities you’re offering, handle maintenance issues, and be available for your guests at all hours of the day if they have any issues or concerns.

 Make Financial Goals That Are Realistic